stevenc-stb/spdx-3-model/model/Hardware/Classes/StorageAction.md

 ## Summary

-This is the action of product storage.
+Records the storage of a hardware product.

 ## Description

-This is the specific action of product storage
+A StoreAction expresses the actual storage of hardware in a specific location.

 ## Metadata